qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 One benefit of AI is that you can ask "stupid questions" without being humiliated by experts (but be wary of hallucinations).

-If a "stupid question" doesn't have a sound answer, then maybe something important is overlooked by everyone.
+**If a "stupid question" doesn't have a sound answer, then maybe something important is overlooked by everyone**.

 **Simplicity is often confused by familiarity**.
 If one is very familiar with a complex thing, they tend to think that thing is simple.